Hong Kong Company Guide

 5. Profits Tax Return

 The Inland Revenue Department (IRD) requires a tax filing for each newly incorporated company.

-Due Date: within 3 months of receipt of Profit Tax Return forms from IRD, normally 1-2 months before the company’s second anniversary of incorporation.
+Due Date: within 3 months of receipt of Profits Tax Return forms from IRD.

-Offshore Profits Tax Exemption – If all of a company’s income derives from sources outside Hong Kong, the profit tax rate is 0%.
+Offshore Profits Tax Exemption – If all the company’s income is from outside Hong Kong, you may claim offshore exemption, relieving your firm of Hong Kong tax, the profit tax rate is 0%.

 In this case, Startupr will submit an offshore claim on behalf of your company.
 The Inland Revenue Department then issues a query letter requesting further information and documentation.
 If a company successfully demonstrates its sources of income as outside Hong Kong, such income will be exempt from Hong Kong tax.

-We will notify you as soon as we receive your Profit Tax Return forms from the Inland Revenue Department.
+Inland Revenue Department will issue we will notify you as soon as we receive your Profits Tax Return forms from the Inland Revenue Department.

-Each Hong Kong company must renew its business certificate.
+Each Hong Kong company must renew its business certificate on time.

-We remind you by email 1-2 months before the due date.
+We remind you by email 1-2 months before the anniversary date.